anastasiavasylyk/cinema-application/README.md

 * change or delete movie session

 Anyone who wants to use the application can register.

+Test credentials for this application you can get from section below.
+## 🗝️ Credentials
+**For user role:**

+login: user@gmail.com

+password: user123

+**For admin role:**

+login: admin@gmail.com

+password: admin123
 ## 📑 Project structure
 The project is based on the N-tier architecture, which also follows the principles of SOLID, which provides:
 * presentation layer